2009 High School Graduates and earlier

 - A student who receives funding during the current academic year (fall through spring) is automatically evaluated for

-renewal at the end of the spring term.
+academic year (spring and summer) is automatically evaluated for renewal at the end of the summer term.
 Renewal cumulative GPA and earned hours requirements

 are outlined in the table below.